prashclouds/generalized/ops-jenkins/README.md

 This recipe is used to download and install jenkins plugins such as git, git client and slack.
 Creates the main directories for our jenkins server and create a user and calls another recipes.

+# ops-jenkins::plugins

+This recipe includes all the plugins that you can install using chef.
+You can include more or remove them.

 # Attributes